SathyaBhat/sathyasays.com/content/posts/2013-05-15-errord-where-i-come-from-we-dont-need-july.md

         </blockquote>

         <p>
-          <strong>Wilt</strong> writes, &#8220;I know the budget is tight, But even if it wasn't, I don't think I could justify NVIDIA at that price.&#8221;
+          <strong>Wilt</strong> writes, "I know the budget is tight, But even if it wasn't, I don't think I could justify NVIDIA at that price."
         </p>

         <blockquote>